gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Following a build, if changes were detected, Gradle will report a list of file changes and begin execution of a new build.
 If a task modifies its own inputs, this can lead to a build cycle where each build triggers another build.
 You can diagnose this sort of problem by looking at the list of files that changed and which task has those files as inputs.

-### Support for controlling test executing order in TestNG
+### Support for controlling test execution order in TestNG

 This version of Gradle adds support for TestNG preserveOrder and groupByInstances options to control test order execution.
 More information about these features can be found in the [userguide](userguide/java_plugin.html#test_execution_order).